hyperhq/docs.hypercontainer.io/get_started/lifecycle.md

 In Hyper, a pod has two states:

-- `Pending`: a pod is defined, its storage has been allocated, and the Docker images have been downloaded
+- `Created`: a pod is defined, its storage has been allocated, and the Docker images have been downloaded
 - `Running`: a pod (with its containers) is launched in a VM instance